shreyas123/suitepad/README.md

 A simple application which updates the page every 10 mins with a quote and a different background image. [![Build Status](https://travis-ci.org/shreyas123/suitepad.svg?branch=master)](https://travis-ci.org/shreyas123/suitepad)

+You can check the live verion of the app at https://suitepadquote.herokuapp.com

 ### Ruby version
 `2.3.1` Anything from 2.3.0 and above